-Newell Open Space is currently open.
+Newell Open Space is currently open daily, sunrise to sunset.

 NEWELL OPEN SPACE PRESERVE